jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 ----

-I think the correct way to implement syntax coloring would be to use temporary attributes (see General/NSLayoutManager.h).
+I think the correct way to implement syntax coloring would be to use temporary attributes (see NSLayoutManager.h).
 The following is taken from the docs: "Temporary attributes are used only for on-screen drawing and are not persistent in any way.
-General/NSTextView uses them to color misspelled words when continuous spellchecking is enabled."
+NSTextView uses them to color misspelled words when continuous spellchecking is enabled."

 ----

-This approach pre-dates the temporary attributes in General/NSLayoutManager.
+This approach pre-dates the temporary attributes in NSLayoutManager.
 If you already have control of your text storage it doesn't seem too inconvenient.

-Using temporary attributes in General/NSLayoutManager should simplify some operations (you shouldn't need to remove the color attribute from the edited area, like the examples do above) and you need worry less about your text storage system.
+Using temporary attributes in NSLayoutManager should simplify some operations (you shouldn't need to remove the color attribute from the edited area, like the examples do above) and you need worry less about your text storage system.
 The big question is, how "temporary" are these temporary attributes?
 Under what circumstances are these attributes removed/ignored, exactly?

-I'll leave the General/NSLayoutManager example as an exercise ;-)
+I'll leave the NSLayoutManager example as an exercise ;-)

-*See General/ImplementSyntaxHighlightingUsingTemporaryAttributes for more on this, though*
+*See ImplementSyntaxHighlightingUsingTemporaryAttributes for more on this, though*

 ----